jSm449g4d/AX-5/README.md

 # AX-5
-This is a sample of GAN by Tensorflow2.0
+This is a sample of VAE by Tensorflow2.0